DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_agent/dxcagentfinance/bank-recon/customer.md

 # DXC Agent for bank reconciliation customer payment generation

-The **DXC Agent for bank reconciliation customer payment generation** allows users to automatically create new customer payment journals for relevant bank documents.
+The **DXC Agent for bank reconciliation customer payment generation** allows users to automatically create new customer payment journals for relevant bank statement records.
 Users can also choose to post and match these journals as part of the agent process.

 # Setup